zumasys/docs/site/jbase/jql/jql-keyword-cross-reference/using/README.md

 <PageHeader />

-The **USING** keyword directs the query processor to use the dictionary of anotther file for this query.
+The **USING** keyword directs the query processor to use the dictionary of another file for this query.

 ## Syntax